Setting Up Apache Tomcat as a Proxy Server on Red Hat Enterprise Linux

 tail -f /etc/httpd/logs/ssl_error_logtail -f /var/log/httpd/error_log tail -f /var/log/httpd/access_log

-Setting up Apache Tomcat as a Proxy Server for HTTPS Websites
+Setting Up Apache Tomcat as a Proxy Server for HTTPS Websites

 2. Install OpenSSL on a Red Hat Enterprise Linux computer by running the following commands: